Why now is the perfect time to reconsider the value of your software

 Taking time to reassess your software solutions and the capabilities they provide is important.
 But it’s also only half of the equation.
 In addition to looking at the software itself, you should also use this time to evaluate your software vendor.
 Under any circumstances, your software vendor should be a partner that helps improve your business not only through the software they provide, but also by lending their expertise and assistance to enhance your operations.

-But during this particular time, the COVID-19 pandemic has created significant financial hardship for many companies.
+During this particular time, the COVID-19 pandemic has created significant financial hardship for many companies.
 In times like these, it’s important to know that your vendor understands your situation and has your back.
+Are you able to scale down due to temporary shut downs.
 In assessing your software, consider how your software vendors have reached out, if at all, during this pandemic.
 Are they willing to be flexible during these unprecedented times?
 How have they shown that they truly care about helping your business succeed?
 Taking time to reevaluate your vendor relationships will help you find a partner that will be there for you in good times and in bad.